Sudan travel tips

 There aren’t a lot of books about or set in Sudan in English.
 Partly because of repression following the 1989 coup and the imposition of Shariah Law and partly because many writers, artists and intellectuals left the country, Sudanese literature is not as vast as that of other countries.

-Because understanding a country as diverse, oppressed and closed of as Sudan is difficult unless done through the eyes of the local, I hope that this list of books will help you learn more about the country.
+Because understanding a country as diverse, oppressed and closed off as Sudan is, is difficult unless done through the eyes of the local, I hope that this list of books will help you learn more about the country.

 1. Season of Migration to the North by Tayeb Salih: A classic book from 1966 Sudan that traces the trip to Europe of the main character.
 This is considered one of the most important Sudanese Novels.